 Scene: It’s 1 a.m. in the morning.
 You’ve been out on the town having a fantastic night, and now it’s time to go home.
 You’re physically tired from dancing and the general hustle and bustle of an evening out.
-You plop down in your brand-new autonomous car and activate the ignition.
-After a moment of the customary beeping, whirring, and start-up noises a voice says:‘Good evening (insert name), I detect that you’re drowsy.
+You plop down in your brand new self driving vehicle and activate the ignition.
+After a moment of the customary beeping, whirring, and start-up noises a voice says: "Good evening (insert name), I detect that you’re drowsy.
 During this trip I may require your driving assistance in the event of an emergency.
 If you wish to proceed to the destination, you must authorize your auto insurer to increase your premium until arrival.
 This amount will be added to your monthly payment.
-To authorize, say yes.’
+To authorize, say yes."

 Naturally, this is only one of many possible scenarios that could play out in the coming years.
 It demonstrates not only the potential of automotive advances, but also a reformed method of insuring vehicles in an era where driver liability is much rarer.

 Auto manufacturers are rapidly blazing an impressive trail in vehicular autonomy.
 We have bountiful evidence suggesting that this autonomous vehicle technology is already an unmistakable success.
 According to several sources such as RAND, the Insurance Information Institute, and the Insurance Journal the facts state that the numbers of accidents/driver liability claims having to do with autonomous cars are experiencing a sharp decline.
 Also, with the growing use of V2V (vehicle to vehicle) communication, we can expect the number of accidents to continue to diminish.

 This is excellent news for the public’s health and safety.
 For auto-insurers, it heralds uncharted, yet fertile territory in underwriting.
 Some manufacturers think they might even self-insure their vehicles, seeing as how most accidents are expected to hold the maker liable.